EEG Electrode Placement: Fixed vs. Variable

 5. Temporal: Memory, meaning, and auditory stimuli interpretation and processing.

-Biochemical exchanges between cells produce small electrical activity when the neurons communicate with each other.
-A single electric signal from neuron to neuron is not recordable, but when millions of neurons synchronize, the electric field generated can be measured from the scalp.
-This electrical activity of the brain (or electroencephalographic signals, EEG) is transmitted through tissue, bone, and hair before it is recorded, and by then its amplitude is very attenuated (Sörnmo & Laguna, 2005; Nunez & Srinivasan, 2006).
+Biochemical exchanges between cells result in small electrical activity when neurons communicate with each other.
+While a single electric signal from neuron to neuron is too small to record, when millions of neurons synchronize, the generated electric field becomes measurable from the scalp.
+This electrical activity, known as electroencephalographic signals (EEG), traverses through tissue, bone, and hair before being recorded, resulting in significantly attenuated amplitude (Sörnmo & Laguna, 2005; Nunez & Srinivasan, 2006).

-The international system for EEG placement takes four universal cranial landmarks (nasion, onion, and both pre-auricular points), and proportionally distributes the EEG electrodes over the head surface.
+The international system for EEG placement utilizes 4 universal cranial landmarks (nasion, inion, and both pre-auricular points) and proportionally distributes EEG electrodes across the surface of the head.

 10 20 Eeg System

-The EEG electrode placement follows the International system that labels them according to the areas of the cerebral cortex beneath.
-The labels refer to the lobe or area of the brain that is being recorded by each sensor:
+The placement of EEG electrodes follows the International system, which labels them based on the areas of the cerebral cortex they cover.
+These labels correspond to the lobe or specific area of the brain being recorded:

 • The main areas are fronto-polar (Fp), frontal (F), central (C), temporal (T), parietal (P), and occipital (O).